sonvt1710/javascript-basics/README.md

 ## Q. What is Cross-Site Scripting (XSS), how does it work, and how do you prevent it in a JavaScript application?

-**XSS** is an injection attack where an adversary causes a victim\'s browser to execute malicious JavaScript in the context of a trusted origin.
-Because the script runs with the victim\'s session cookies, tokens, and DOM access, the attacker can steal credentials, hijack sessions, deface pages, or exfiltrate sensitive data.
+**Cross-Site Scripting (XSS)** attacks occur when an application includes untrusted user input directly in a web page without proper validation or escaping.
+Once the script runs in the victim\'s browser, the attacker can steal session tokens, hijack cookies, or log keystrokes.

 **Three types:**